How to Design REST API? The Twitter Example

 Problem Statement

-Overview of this Tutorial
+Overview of This Tutorial

-3. Generating Java API and API Doc.
+3. Generating Java API and API documentation.

 Designing an Object Model for Your REST API